Fear Cell Phones In School: And how to overcome the fear

 Teachers are control freaks.
 We admit it.
 Teachers and Law Enforcement

-a strong need for control.
+have a strong need for control.
 As long as students are looking

-at us and listening to us and interacting with us or with materials directly given
+at us and listening to us and interacting with us or with materials

-students a portal to the world outside our classroom, and in
+give students a portal to the world outside our classroom, and in

 a very private and personal format.
 Cell phones allow our students

 to leave our room, without our permission or supervision.
-And that's just downright
+And that's

-Authority as Keeper of All Knowledge: This has been an
+to our Authority as Keeper of All Knowledge: This has been an

 issue to teachers since the dawn of the Internet.
 For decades, teachers

-were seen as bright, intelligent people who held all the secrets to the universe
+were seen as bright, intelligent people who held all the secrets

 We quickly slid